Club (organization): Country or sports club

 There are two types of athletic and sports clubs: those organized for sporting participants (which include athletic clubs and country clubs), and those primarily for spectator fans of a team.

 Athletic and country clubs offer one or more recreational sports facilities to their members.
 Such clubs may also offer social activities and facilities, and some members may join primarily to take advantage of the social opportunities.
 Country clubs offer a variety of recreational sports facilities to their members and are usually located in suburban or rural areas.
 Most country clubs have golf facilities.
 Swimming pools, tennis courts, polo grounds and exercise facilities are also common.
 Country clubs usually provide dining facilities to their members and guests, and frequently host special events like weddings.
 Similar clubs in urban areas are often called "athletic clubs".
 These clubs often feature indoor sports, such as indoor tennis, squash, futsal, basketball, volleyball, boxing, and exercise facilities.

 Members of sports clubs that support a team can be sports amateurs—groups who meet to practice a sport, as for example in most cycling clubs—or professionals; football clubs consist of well-paid team members and thousands of supporters.
 A sports club can thus comprise participants (not necessarily competitors) or spectator fans, or both.

 Some organizations exist with a mismatch between name and function.
 The Jockey Club is not a club for jockeys, but rather exists to regulate the sport of horseracing; the Marylebone Cricket Club was until recently the regulatory body of cricket; and so on.
 Sports club should not be confused with gyms and health clubs, which also can be for members only.

 Fraternities and sororities

 Fraternities and sororities are social clubs of secondary or higher education students.
 Membership in these organizations is generally by invitation only.

 Hobby club

 Hobbies are practiced for interest and enjoyment, rather than financial reward.
 Examples include science fiction clubs, ham radio, model railroading, collecting, creative and artistic pursuits, making, tinkering, sports, and adult education.
-Engaging in a hobby can lead to acquiring substantial skill, knowledge, and experience.
-However, personal fulfillment is the aim.

-Personal club

-Personal Clubs are similar to Hobby Clubs.
-These clubs are run by a few close friends.
-These friends or family members do things they like to do together.
-They might even make a personal website for their club.
+Participants may form an organization to coordinate gatherings of hobbyists, provide services related to the activity (for example, a club of board game enthusiasts might have a library of games for members), or act as a buyers' club.